espressif/esp-idf/docs/en/api-reference/network/esp_netif_programming.rst

 .. note::

-    It is also possible to start the service during initialization (default ``config.start=true``).
-This would likely to cause the initial SNTP request to fail (since we are not connected yet) and lead to some back-off time for subsequent requests.
+    It is also possible to start the service during initialization (with the default ``config.start=true``).
+However, this may cause the initial SNTP request to fail since you are not connected yet, which could result in a back-off period for subsequent requests.

 Use Both Static and Dynamic Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Very similar to the scenario above (DHCP provided SNTP server), but in this configuration, we need to make sure that the static server configuration is refreshed when obtaining NTP servers by DHCP.
-The underlying lwIP code cleans up the rest of the list of NTP servers when the DHCP-provided information gets accepted.
-Thus the ESP-NETIF SNTP module saves the statically configured server(s) and reconfigures them after obtaining a DHCP lease.
+This scenario is similar to using DHCP-provided SNTP servers.
+However, in this configuration, you need to ensure that the static server configuration is refreshed when obtaining NTP servers via DHCP.
+The underlying lwIP code removes the existing list of NTP servers when DHCP-provided information is accepted.
+Therefore, the ESP-NETIF SNTP module retains the statically configured server(s) and appends them to the list after obtaining a DHCP lease.

 The typical configuration now looks as per below, providing the specific ``IP_EVENT`` to update the config and index of the first server to reconfigure (for example setting ``config.index_of_first_server=1`` would keep the DHCP provided server at index 0, and the statically configured server at index 1).